oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     ![Key Vault](./images/okv-021.png "Delete Oracle Wallet")

     **Note**:
-    - To be safe, we will make a temporary backup directory into `$TDE_HOME/backup` and move the wallet-related files to it
+    - To be safe, we will make a hidden backup directory into `$TDE_HOME/.backup` and move the wallets to it
     - If you want to actually delete it after you have verified everything was successful you can

 4. Go back to the OKV Web Console as *`KVRESTADMIN`* to have a look at the contents of the  wallet